-Taproot system: A taproot is a primary root system which consists of lateral branched roots with the fine rootlets.
+- Taproot system: A taproot is a primary root system consisting of lateral branched roots with fine rootlets.

 Example: Carrot, turnip etc.

-Fibrous root system: It appears as a large number of roots of equal size arises from the base of the stem by replacing a primary root.
-Fibrous roots have a bushy appearance and consists of thin root fibres.
+- Fibrous root system: It appears as a large and equal-sized root, which originates from the base of the stem by replacing a primary root.
+Fibrous roots possess a bushy appearance and consist of thin root fibres.

 Example: Wheat, rice, maize grass etc.